Mullins savours 'mind-blowing' Cheltenham success

 "Talk about riding a horse with bottle.
 Talk about pressure - the privilege of pressure - and he's coped with it better than anyone I've ever seen," McCoy told ITV Racing.

-Mullins, who had his first Festival winner in 1995, told BBC Sport Townend had produced one of Cheltenham's great rides.
+Mullins, who had his first Festival winner in 1995, told BBC Sport Townend - claiming his fifth victory and leading jockey this week - had produced one of Cheltenham's great rides.

 "It took a lot of nerve and was a hell of a ride," he said.